B0ney/xmodits/pylib/README.md

 index_raw=True
 ```

-If you're dumping from multiple modulse to the same folder, you're guaranteed to have collisions.
+If you're dumping from multiple modules to the same folder, you're guaranteed to have collisions.

 You should include the parameter: